Corniche (horse): Background

-Corniche is a bay colt that was bred in Kentucky by Bart Evans and Stonehaven Steadings.
+Corniche is a bay stallion that was bred in Kentucky by Bart Evans and Stonehaven Steadings.
 His sire is Quality Road and his dam is Wasted Tears who was sired by Najran.
 He is the second black-type horse out of his dam, a multiple graded stakes winner who excelled in routes on turf.
 Her first black-type performer is the stakes-placed Coffee Crush (by Medaglia d'Oro), who died in 2019.
 All six of the dam's foals to start are winners.

 Initially, Corniche was placed in the 2020 Keeneland Association September Yearling Sale but his reserve price of $350,000 was not met.
 Later he was bought for $1,500,000 by Speedway Stables, a partnership of Peter Fluor and Kane C. Weiner at the 2021 Ocala Breeders' Sales Spring Sale of Two-Year-Olds in Training.
 Corniche was trained by Bob Baffert and his jockey is Mike E. Smith in 2021.
 However, his owners sent the colt to trainer Todd Pletcher in 2022 after Bob Baffert was suspended.